x-anudeep/Multi-Agent-Intelligence-Engine/docs/live-demo.md

 tests/test_demo_server.py
 ```

-## Suggested Commit Slices

-### Commit 1

-Add the live demo backend and scenario service.

-### Commit 2

-Add the interactive browser UI and launch tooling.

-### Commit 3

-Add Phase 5 docs, tests, and final demo guidance.

 ## Demo Exit Criteria

 - the project can be demonstrated from a browser without external web frameworks
 - scenario presets cover high-risk, moderate-risk, and governance cases
 - the demo makes routing, governance, and reporting visible in one screen
-- the launch commands are reliable enough for recruiter screenshares and interviews
+- the launch commands are reliable enough for repeated local runs and demos